giuliodondi/Space-Shuttle-System-Expanded/README.md

-# Space Shuttle System Expanded
+# Space Shuttle System with realistic aerodynamics

 My personal fork of SpaceODY's Space-Shuttle-System-Expanded with my own modifications.
 Tested in 1.12.3